10 Fast-Food Chains That Are Phasing Out Dining Rooms

 KFC announced last year that it was planning to slowly phase out its current restaurant design (dubbed the "American Showman") for one that puts less emphasis on dining in.
 It introduced two new designs that will drastically reduce its traditional dining rooms—one focused on drive-thru expansion in suburban areas, and one with lesser dine-in capacity for urban areas where real estate is expensive.

-Besides adding its Chipotlanes across America (its proprietary drive-thru on steroids), Chipotle also tested a first-ever digital-only restaurant in New York state last year.
+Besides adding its Chipotlanes across America (its proprietary drive-thru on steroids), Chipotle also tested a first-ever digital-only restaurant in New York state last year and opened a second one last year.
 The location doesn't have a dining room and its employees can't take in-store orders.
 Instead, customers have to place their orders through the chain's mobile app or website for pickup or delivery.
-You can expect to see this Chipotle setup to expand across the country in the coming years.
+You can expect to see this Chipotle setup continue to expand across the country in the coming years.

 More content from Restaurants